danainjax/bf/NOTES.md

 D. HTML/CSS LAYOUT
     1. Style reader profile info on readers show page
     2. Add borders to login, signup, and form pages
-    3. Re-style search bars to lay them out horizontally on the page instead of stacked.

 E. README
     1. Complete and Fix Readme instructions in md format to reader friendly view